How Your Credit Score Affects Home Insurance Rates & What You Can Do

 Credit Mix 10% 5%

 Your FICO score predicts credit repayment risk.
 Your CBIS predicts insurance claim frequency and loss cost.
-The score ranges differ too — FICO runs from 300–850, while CBIS models (such as those from LexisNexis or FICO's insurance model) can range from 200–997.
+The score ranges differ too.
+FICO runs from 300 to 850, while CBIS models like the LexisNexis Attract score can range from 200 to 997, and TransUnion's insurance score ranges from 300 to 900.

 Pincher's Pro Tip

 Your regular credit score is a good proxy.
-While you can't directly check your CBIS, improving your standard credit score almost always improves your insurance score too — they're built from the same raw data.
+While you usually can't directly check your CBIS, improving your standard credit score almost always improves your insurance score too, since they're built from the same raw data.

 Why Insurers Use Credit in the First Place

+According to FICO, about 85% of homeowners insurers use credit-based insurance scores in states where the practice is allowed.
 Decades of actuarial research show a statistical correlation between lower credit scores and a higher likelihood of filing insurance claims.
-Insurers treat the CBIS as a risk signal — similar to how they use your home's age or its distance from a fire station.
+Insurers treat the CBIS as a risk signal, similar to how they use your home's age or its distance from a fire station.
 It's not about your ability to pay your premium; it's about how likely you are to need a payout.
+To see how this fits with other rating factors, our guide to home insurance underwriting breaks down every factor carriers consider.

 Trusted by Thousands